COS301-SE-2022/PaWdopt/README.md

 # PaWdopt
 ![image](https://user-images.githubusercontent.com/100368346/166647786-7a5fe66f-80f6-4122-bfaa-a66e7688e9f2.png)

+The PawDopt application will work like the well-known tinder app, except between dogs and people.
+It will allow users to view and adopt dogs on a mobile application.

+Rescue organizations will create a profile and add members that will manage the adoption process and upload the dogs to be adopted.
+We will implement an AI solution using machine learning that will automatically recognise the breed of a dog from a photo of the dog and prefill some of the characteristics of the dog based on the breed.
+The organizations will be able to report users that have a fake account or users that should not be allowed to adopt dogs due to their home not being suitable.
+Rescue organization members can approve or reject user applications for dogs.

+Dogs displayed to the user will be filtered based on the characteristics they are looking for.
+The users will also be able to change these filters to requirements, ensuring that they are met.
+The application will allow users to report organizations, in case of it being a fake profile.
+If the user swipes left on the dog, the dog will not be shown to the user again until they request for this to be reset.
+When the user swipes right on the dog, the application process will begin.
+During the process, appointments can be made to view the dog and a chat functionality between the user and the rescue organization is made available.
+If the user finds a dog, they will be able to report this on the system to get recommendations of the closest rescue organizations that can be contacted.

 <a href= "https://github.com/COS301-SE-2022/PaWdopt/pulls"><img alt="GitHub pull requests" src="https://img.shields.io/github/issues-pr/COS301-SE-2022/PaWdopt?style=plastic"></a>
 <a href = "https://github.com/COS301-SE-2022/PaWdopt/issues"><img alt="GitHub issues" src="https://img.shields.io/github/issues/COS301-SE-2022/PaWdopt?style=plastic"></a>
 <img alt="GitHub repo size" src="https://img.shields.io/github/repo-size/COS301-SE-2022/PaWdopt?style=plastic">